momchiltues19/Classroom/tp/README.md

          * if bool - age?
       * using nokogiri - it is a parser
          * Nokogiri::XML.fragment(request.body.read).content + checking if the content is messages and not sth else
-   * Checked Kari, how to inprove it
+   * Checked Kari, how to improve it
       * ctr + d in sublime is THE BEST - helps with redundancy
       * @message = Mesasge.create(:message=>text), with text being the thing in @message.text
       * respond_to